Lismore: 02 6621 2481

 • Discriminating against an employee based on personal attributes

-Personal attributes that are protected include race, sex, sexual orientation, age, disability, marital status, family responsibilities, religion, political opinion, and social origin.
-These protections ensure a fair workplace where employees are judged based on their performance and not personal characteristics.
+Protected personal attributes specifically include race, sex, sexual orientation, age, disability, marital status, family responsibilities, religion, political opinion, and social origin.
+Furthermore, these protections ensure a fair workplace where employers judge employees based on their performance and not personal characteristics.

 • Hurt, distress, and humiliation